 If you are an Employer looking for a large number of applicants, or if you need help year-round, there is no wrong time to advertise!
 Having a consistent presence - like running in multiple issues of the magazine plus doing some online Hotline ads before your season begins – will insure you’re getting in front of all Workamper members.

 Stuff happens.
 Workampers are unable to show up due to health or family reasons.
 Maybe your business has expanded quickly and you need more help to keep things running smoothly.
 Instead of waiting for the next issue of our bi-monthly magazine, run your ad in the online Hotline system to begin receiving applicant inquiries the same or next day!

 Another avenue is to search the Awesome Applicants Resume Database.
-An Employer Silver or Gold subscriber can access this database at any time.
+An Employer Gold member can access this database at any time.
 Login to the website and enter in search criteria to pull up some results.
 You can then sort those results by availability date, so you can more quickly find the Workampers who are available now.

 Obviously, there could be many factors at play here.
 Timing: Are you advertising too late in the season?
 Many Workampers plan ahead and don’t wait until a month or two before the season begins to find a job.

 How does your ad read?
 Are you providing enticing statements about the experience your Workampers will have when they work with you?
 Or are you just vaguely outlining some of the job basics?
 Ads that are too brief often get overlooked; if you’re not willing to put forth effort to acquire educated applicants, the Workampers may think that’s a reflection of the effort you’ll put towards your Workamper program.
 Is it too much text?
 200+ words often looks like too much to read.
 Scale back the text and then direct applicants towards a website page with more details, or include a super-charged audio recording with your ad to layout those details.